SocraLee/SocraLee.github.io/_pages/cv.md

 - B.S. in Data Science, Yuanpei College, Peking University, 2018-2022
 - M.Eng. in IEOR, College of Engineering, University of California Berkeley, 2023-2024
+- Ph.D in Compute Science, Paul Allen School of CSE, University of Washington, 2024-Now

 Selected Honors and Awards